davidk/docker-slic3r-prusa3d/README.md

 # docker-slic3r-prusa3d

-Containerized Slic3r (Prusa3D version/fork) - Dockerfile and supporting script
+This repository tracks [Prusa3D's Slic3r fork](https://github.com/prusa3d/slic3r/) and triggers a Docker hub build when releases are tagged there.
+The files here contain the Dockerfile and supporting scripts.

-The header of the Dockerfile has more documentation, but to grab and run this (built on the Docker hub):
+To grab and run this (built on the Docker hub):

-`docker run -v /tmp/.X11-unix:/tmp/.X11-unix -v $PWD:/Slic3r/3d:z -v slic3rSettings:/home/slic3r -e DISPLAY=$DISPLAY --rm keyglitch/docker-slic3r-prusa3d`
+    docker run -v /tmp/.X11-unix:/tmp/.X11-unix \
+    -v $PWD:/Slic3r/3d:z \
+    -v slic3rSettings:/home/slic3r \
+    -e DISPLAY=$DISPLAY \
+    --rm keyglitch/docker-slic3r-prusa3d

 * Your current directory will be mounted into the container at /Slic3r/3d (change the :z option as appropriate to :rw/:ro).

 * Settings are persisted into the slic3rSettings volume.

-* SELinux might block access to X by slic3r inside the container.
+* Fedora users: SELinux might block access to X by slic3r inside the container.
 Look in /var/log/messages or /var/log/audit/audit.log to see if this is happening (and for the relevant commands to fix).

-* Alternatively, there might be a plain permission error upon trying to access X. Try running `xhost local:root` to fix (this is a temporary fix and must be reapplied when restarting the host).
+* Alternatively, there might be a permission error upon trying to access X. Try running `xhost local:root` to fix (this is a temporary fix and must be reapplied when restarting the host).

-Sample error example (it\'s pretty cryptic, sigh):
+Sample error example:

     No protocol specified
     19:13:54: Error: Unable to initialize GTK+, is DISPLAY set properly?